NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 4. **Does this mod work on a Mac?**

     Yes.
-The NAM is a cross-platform mod, with a cross-platform Java installer, and being cross-platform, it will run on macOS, even more recent versions, provided Java has been installed.
+The NAM is a cross-platform mod, with a cross-platform Java installer.
+Being cross-platform, it will run on macOS, provided Java has been installed.
 The version of Java included in this package is for Windows users, so it will not work for you.
 Instead, go to [Adoptium](https://adoptium.net/) or [Oracle](https://www.java.com/) to download a Mac version of Java.
-Also, since Aspyr updated the Mac port of SimCity 4 to be a 64-bit application, the 4GB Patch is NOT required for Mac users.
+Also, since Aspyr updated the Mac port of SimCity 4 to be a 64-bit application (and as of January 2023, has also implemented Apple Silicon support), the 4GB Patch is NOT required for Mac users.

 	One quirk to note is that NAM network items in TAB Loops will require the user to press Ctrl-TAB or Ctrl-Shift-TAB to cycle through, rather than the mere TAB or Shift-TAB on other operating systems (or the earlier Mac version), in order to access all the items available under each menu button.

 5. **How much hard drive space will the NAM require?**

-    It depends on the options you install, but it can range anywhere from 1.7MB to about 1GB.
+    It depends on the options you install.
+Expect about about 1.2GB for a full NAM install with the RealHighway plugin, down to about 30MB if you've installed NAM Lite.

 6. **Will this mod impact game performance?**

-    With modern hardware (as of 2022), any performance impact will be minimal--the most prominent impact is that the game may initially be slower to load upon first opening it, particularly if you are running a full installation.
+    Adding any Plugins to the game will impact performance to at least some extent--more for the game to load.
+With modern hardware (as of 2023), the most prominent impacts is will be with the initial load of the game, and when loading a city tile for the first time after that initial load.
+This can be a noticeable difference, particularly if you've installed the full NAM after running completely "vanilla" (without plugins).

 7. **What all is included in the NAM?**